Pears Foundation provides £1 million funding for unpaid carers across the UK

 The grants programme complements Carers Trust’s other services which aim to improve recognition and support for people experiencing the daily pressures of providing unpaid care for family members affected by long-term illness, disability, mental health problems or addiction issues.

 The sum announced today by Pears Foundation represents a doubling of its annual support for unpaid carers across the UK.
 It also builds upon the Foundation’s long-standing and much valued relationship with Carers Trust, extending back to 2002.
 In that time the Foundation has committed essential core revenue funding as well as support for projects for young carers and a mentoring programme for Chief Executives of local carers’ charities.

-Welcoming the latest commitment of £1 million to boost Carers Trust’s support for unpaid carers, CEO of Carers Trust, Giles Meyer, said:
+Welcoming the latest commitment of £1 million to boost Carers Trust’s support for unpaid carers, former CEO of Carers Trust, Giles Meyer, said:

 “This incredibly generous grant from Pears Foundation will have a huge and immediate impact on the lives of thousands of unpaid carers across the UK.
 Many such carers have sacrificed so much, giving up their paid work to provide the care their family members so desperately need.
 So we are thrilled that the Foundation’s generosity will help us to provide real and immediate support to where it is needed most - carers experiencing real hardship as they struggle to buy the sort of household items like beds or washing machines that most of us take for granted, but without which their ability to care is infinitely more difficult.

 “The funding could not be more timely too, as central funding for essential local services continues to be pared back to the bone.
 On behalf of all the carers we work with through our network, I’d like to thank Pears Foundation for this donation.
 We look forward to reporting back to the Foundation in due course on how it has made a real and tangible difference to some of society’s most valuable, yet vulnerable, people.”